altive/flutter_app_template/README.md

 Currently using Firebase Remote Config.

+### `analysis_logger`

+This package is responsible for the function (responsibility) of event logging and sending crash reports.

+Currently using Firebase Analytics and Crashlytics.

+### `authenticator`

+This package is responsible for the function (responsibility) of authenticating users, such as logging in.

+Currently using Firebase Authentication.

 ### `themes`

 This package is responsible for the appearance of ThemeData and other appearance-related data used in Flutter apps.